 Global population will continue to grow, but our Earth only has a finite amount of oil, coal, and natural gas to give up.
 The sun is Earth’s most abundant energy source, producing a staggering 173,000 terawatts of solar energy every second!
 That's more than 10,000 times the world's total combined energy use and it’s available again and again.
 In contrast, fossil fuels are dirty and totally non-renewable.
 At some point, they will simply be gone, or the cost of finding and extracting them will be way too expensive for our strained population.
 If we don’t change, the resulting damage to our environment and strain to our financial infrastructure may simply be unrepairable.
 Going solar is the best way to hedge against the reality of dwindling resources.

 Going solar is like saving the planet and keeping the change.
 In fact, it’s pretty much the only home improvement investment that will have an immediate and measurable impact on the environment while putting money back into your pocket from the moment it’s activated.

-With the 30% ITC coming to an end this year, 2019 is surely the most important year for solar in more than a decade.
+With the 26% ITC coming to an end this year, going solar now will ensure the biggest and fastest return on your solar investment.
 Contact one of our qualified solar integrators to start your solar project today!

-*Data calculate from an estimated average of 13,000 kWh of residential electricity consumption in Arizona (www.electricitylocal.com), and the US Environmental Protection Agency’s Greenhouse Gas Equivalencies Calculator.
+*Data calculated from an estimated average of 13,000 kWh of residential electricity consumption in Arizona (www.electricitylocal.com), and the US Environmental Protection Agency’s Greenhouse Gas Equivalencies Calculator.